Math (MATH-UA)

 Typically offered Fall and Spring

 Formerly numbered MATH-UA 212; the content has not changed.
-Not open to students who already have credit for Calculus (from an NYU or transfer course, or from AP or another accepted exam), unless they have declared or will declare a major in economics.
-A continuation of Mathematics for Economics I. Matrix algebra; eigenvalues; Ordinary differential equations and stability analysis, multivariable integration and (possibly) dynamic optimization.
+Matrix algebra; eigenvalues; Ordinary differential equations and stability analysis, multivariable integration and (possibly) dynamic optimization.
+Not open to Tandon students.

 Grading: CAS Graded